The Beer-Lambert Law and Spectrophotometric Analysis

 Beer-Lambert law in terms of light intensity

 where I0 and I are the incident light and transmitted light intensities respectively.
-In the analytical laboratory, the concentration c is usually expressed in moles per litre (mol l-1), the path length l is in cm and ε is then referred to as the molar extinction coefficient with units of l mol-1 cm-1.I
+In the analytical laboratory, the concentration c is usually expressed in moles per litre (mol l-1), the path length l is in cm and ε is then referred to as the molar extinction coefficient with units of l mol-1 cm-1.

 Experimental

 The linear relationship between absorption and path length in the Beer-Lambert law holds in many cases.
 However, for solute concentrations greater than about 0.01M (where M means Molar or moles per litre), deviations from linearity do occur.
 As such, the Beer-Lambert law is a limiting law.
 At high concentrations, solute-solvent interactions, solute-solute interactions and hydrogen bonding can affect the chemical environment of the analyte and its absorptivity.
-Thus the law should only be applied for dilute solutions.
-For the most part, solution concentrations of up to 0.01M do obey the law in most instances.
+Thus the law should only be applied for fairly dilute solutions.
+For the most part, solution concentrations of up to about 0.01M do obey the law in most instances.

 So the first step is to verify the applicability of the law before proceeding.
-We prepare a series of “standard” solutions of precisely known concentration and check if the relationship is valid.
+We prepare a series of standard solutions of precisely known concentration and check if the relationship is valid.

 Two popular visual examples use copper sulphate (CuSO4) and potassium permanganate, (KMnO4).
 Both compounds produce intense colours in aqueous solution, especially KMNO4 due to its strongly absorbing permanganate anion MnO4.
 In this demonstration, we will use KMnO4.